Women claim singer Trey Songz drugged, sexually assaulted them

 Earlier this year, he pleaded guilty to a disorderly conduct violation after he was accused of assault in New York.

 Last June, a woman filed a lawsuit against him.
-“Jane Doe” alleged that he pulled down her bikini top to expose her breast in front of a crowd of people including her co-workers at an event in Connecticut in 2013.
+“Jane Doe” alleged that he pulled down her bikini top to expose her in front of a crowd of people, including her co-workers at an event in Connecticut in 2013.

 “Plaintiff, while nervously laughing to mask her shock and humiliation, immediately pulled her top back on and prepared for another assault, holding her arm over her chest for an extended period of time,” the complaint filed in the Central District of California stated.